Skip to content

 Diagram showing the most common arrangement of XDRV.

-This statement leads nicely into the next factor that makes crossgears possible: of the two inner lane notes and two gears (4 inputs total), up to 2 of these inputs can be hit simultaneously.
-This factor may initially seem given based on the previous one.
-Of course, the player can hit inner lane chords (3-4), gear chords (LeftGear-RightGear), and inner lane and gear chords on opposite sides (3-RightGear or LeftGear-4).
-However, there is one combination of notes that this statement supports that might surprise you: an inner note and inner gear on the same side.
-(3-LeftGear and RightGear-4).
+This statement leads nicely into the next factor that makes crossgears possible: of the two face notes and two gears (4 inputs total), up to 2 of these inputs can be hit simultaneously.
+This factor may initially seem a given based on the Thumb Input Principle.
+However, there is one combination of notes that is not so intuitive to hit: an face note and gear on the same side of the controller.
+(LeftGear + Lane 3 or Lane 4 + RightGear).
 You might wonder how this is possible?

 By reaching across!
-If the player is holding down the left inner lane with their left thumb, they can reach their right thumb across the controller to hit a left gear.
-Conversely, if the player is holding down the right inner lane with their right thumb, they can reach their left thumb across the controller to hit a right gear.
+If the player is holding down the left face button with their left thumb, they can reach their right thumb across the controller to hit a left gear.
+Conversely, if the player is holding down the right face button with their right thumb, they can reach their left thumb across the controller to hit a right gear.

 Left CrossgearRight Crossgear